 Dining: Meals are served at a communal table.
 When possible meals are served on the deck, otherwise under cover in the dining area.

-Children: Children aged 7 and older are welcome at Bomani, it is not suitable for younger children.
+Children: Children aged seven and older are welcome at Bomani, it is not suitable for younger children.
 4 children and 2 adults can be accommodated in the Sable Suite.

 Health: This is a malarial area.

-Communication: There is Wi-Fi internet access at the lodge, though this can be slow at times.
+Communication: There is free Wi-Fi internet access at the lodge, though this can be slow at times.
+There is mobile phone reception.

 Guests staying at Imvelo properties automatically contribute to their conservation and community initiatives of which there are many.
 From drilling boreholes providing villages with water through to raptor conservation and providing wildlife buffer zones to reduce wildlife/human conflict.